13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

-5. GEORGANICS NATURAL MINERAL-RICH TOOTHPASTE
+6. GEORGANICS NATURAL MINERAL-RICH TOOTHPASTE

 About Georganics toothpaste

 Choose between ginger, red mandarin, tea tree, English peppermint, spearmint, and pure flavors.

-U.K. based, Georganics specializes in vegan, organic, zero waste dental care.
+UK-based sustainable toothpaste company Georganics specializes in vegan, organic, zero waste dental care.

-Available: EarthHero | Ethical Superstore (UK)
+Also available on Ethical Superstore (UK)

-6. DIRTY HIPPIE REMINERALISING AND WHITENING TOOTH POWDER
+7. DIRTY HIPPIE REMINERALISING AND WHITENING TOOTH POWDER

-About Dirty Hippie Toothpowder
+About Dirty Hippie Zero Waste Toothpowder